 Waking up on Itambira island feels a bit like paradise.
-Birds singing and vivid sun light are both very helpful to get you out of your dreams!
-I ordered the Itambiran crepes for breakfast (composed of local fruits and cinnamon), while enjoying the marvellous view over the lake.
+Birds singing and vivid sunlight are both very helpful to get you out of your dreams!
+I ordered the Itambiran crepes for breakfast (composed of local fruits and cinnamon) while enjoying the marvelous view over the lake.

 Hiking around Lake Bunyonyi

-I enjoyed a great crayfish dish for diner (UGX 12,500 / € 4) and spent my second night in Byoona Amagara hostel.
+I enjoyed a great crayfish dish for dinner (UGX 12,500 / € 4) and spent my second night in the Byoona Amagara hostel.

 Going back to Kabale

 Leaving Itambira island at 7:30 AM, I used once again the canoe service of the hotel, with a backpacker from Austria, to go back to Rutinda and then Kabale.
 The canoe journey was really nice as the lake was full of boats coming from all the islands and going to the market in Rutinda.
 The market is on Monday and Thursday, and it’s really interesting to see: lots of colors, smells, discussions .. and bargaining.
 Our paths diverged at this point and I took a boda-boda to go from Rutinda to Kabale.
 The road is not paved so you can expect a bumpy journey but the scenery is awesome.